-The College of Engineering and Information Technology undergraduate programs in Chemical Engineering, Computer Engineering, Mechanical Engineering, and Computer Science are accredited by ABET, Inc., which is the recognized accreditor of college and university programs in applied science, computing, engineering, and technology.
+The College of Engineering and Information Technology’s B.S. programs in Chemical Engineering, Computer Engineering, and Mechanical Engineering are accredited by the Engineering Accreditation Commission of ABET, and its B.S. program in Computer Science is accredited by ABET’s Computing Accreditation Commission.
+ABET is the recognized accreditor of college and university programs in applied science, computing, engineering, and technology.
 Accreditation ensures that a college or university program meets the quality standards established by the profession for which it prepares its students.

 Why Is Accreditation Important?